Inter-valley coherent order and isospin fluctuation mediated superconductivity in rhombohedral trilayer graphene: Discussion

 \emph{Alternative routes to superconductivity-} Alternative mechanisms of superconductivity are possible, and deserve further investigation.
 Ref.~\onlinecite{Chou2021} studies inter-electron attraction mediated by acoustic phonons as a possible pairing mechanism, and finds s-wave spin singlet/f-wave spin triplet superconductors to be favored.
-However, we note that the same acoustic phonons would act as an external bath for electrons, and lead to a strong linear in T resistivity in the metallic state above the Bloch–Grüneisen temperature, which has not been observed in RTG \cite{Zhou_ABCSC}.
+However, acoustic phonons do not choose between a singlet and a triplet superconductor, as the phonon-mediated interactions are fully SU(2)$_+\times$SU(2)$_-$ symmetric (optical phonons do not preserve this symmetry, but coupling of low-energy electrons to optical phonons is very weak in RTG under strong displacement fields \cite{DaChuan2022}).
+Suppose we could characterize the phase diagram by a single Hund's coupling $J_H$.
+Then, the presence of spin-polarized, valley-unpolarized phases in the phase diagram indicates that $J_H$ is ferromagnetic.
+In such a scenario, a pairing mechanism based solely on acoustic phonons would predict a spin-triplet superconductor, in contradiction with the experimental observation for SC1.
+Our proposed scenario can explain both the presence of spin-polarized phases and spin-singlet superconductivity within a single, consistent picture.
+Further, we note that the same acoustic phonons would act as an external bath for electrons, and lead to a strong linear in T resistivity in the metallic state above the Bloch–Grüneisen temperature, which has not been observed in RTG \cite{Zhou_ABCSC}.
 While isospin fluctuations can also potentially increase the resistance above $T_c$, these fluctuations microscopically originate from the collective behavior of the electrons themselves.
 Therefore, these result in electron-electron scattering that strongly affects single-particle lifetimes, but does not degrade the net momentum (in absence of umklapp scattering \cite{ZimanBook}).
-Thus, collective isospin fluctuations can thus only contribute to d.c. transport in the presence of disorder.
+Thus, collective isospin fluctuations can only contribute to d.c. transport in the presence of disorder.
 We leave this interesting problem to future work.

 On a different note, a two-dimensional annular Fermi surface allows for a Kohn-Luttinger mechanism for pairing \cite{KL1965,Baranov1992,Maiti2013,Raghu2011,Chubukov2017}.
 Similarly to the mechanism explored in this work, in the Kohn-Luttinger mechanism the pairing is driven by electronic fluctuations.
 However, no particular soft collective mode is assumed (i.e., the system is not assumed to be close to a continuous transition).
 Instead, all the particle-hole fluctuation channels contribute on the same footing.
 For RTG, this mechanism was recently found to lead to a chiral state \cite{Ghazaryan}, similar to the state predicted in this work in the vicinity of the critical point.